engviniciusbs/engviniciusbs/README.md

 ### Hi there 👋
-<p>I'm <a href="http://viniciusbsarmento.com" target="_blank">Vinícius</a>, Front-end Software Engineer with 1+ years of experience in CSS and JS Frameworks building responsive web applications in the e-commerce industry.</p>
+<p>I'm <a href="http://viniciusbsarmento.com" target="_blank">Vinícius</a>, Full Stack Developer with almost 2 years of experience in JS, PHP and CSS Frameworks building responsive web applications in the e-commerce industry.</p>
 <br />
 <hr />
 <div>